nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ```

 This defines a task that runs a lambda at the begining of the workflow that will extract CMA-compatible granule information into the payload.
 This workflow will not utilize that payload, as HelloWorld doesn't actually process data, however if this were an ingest workflow, you would need to ensure that downstream tasks in your workflow either understand the CNM message *or* include a translation task like this one.

-If you're using a deployment based on the [example deployment](https://github.com/nasa/cumulus/tree/master/example) configuraation this should already be defined for you.

 ###### Additional Tasks